-Discrepancies will affect the LOC for the target, objectives and consequently the audit grade.
-Where discrepancies are found, the Certified FEP Auditory shall determine whether this is due to the property not operating at GMP, a farm system change, and/or a limitation of the model used to estimate the Nitrogen losses, as follow:
+Where discrepancies are found, the Certified FEP Auditory shall determine whether this is due to the property not operating at GMP, a farm system change, and/or a limitation of the model used to estimate the N loss(es), as follows:

 - If the property is not operating at GMP the FEP shall record required actions and timeframes to get to GMP and shall be graded depending upon the auditor's level of confidence around whether the farmer is on-track to meet the target as normal; - 2) If the property is operating at GMP (in terms of the actual practices) or beyond where further reductions are required and: - a.
 Has undergone a system change; and - i.
 An OVERSEER® version change now means that they are not meeting the target; but - ii.
-The farmer can demonstrate that they were able to meet the NLL under the previous version of OVERSEER[®]; and - iii.
-The FEP record contains required actions and timeframes to reduce losses to at or below the NLL. - iv.
+The farmer can demonstrate that they were able to meet the NLL(s) under the previous version of OVERSEER®; and - iii.
+The FEP record contains required actions and timeframes to reduce losses to at or below the NLL(s). - iv.
 Where reductions are required, the GMPs present on farm account for further reductions.